edlongbottom/mlflow-housing/README.md

 This phase includes Exploratory Data Analysis (EDA), feature engineering, and model building, training and evaluation.
 Notebooks are available in this folder each for EDA and model building with MLFlow, which is currently configured to create a local SQLite database for storing experiment data and save model artefacts locally under the Experimentation folder.

+A requirements.txt file in this folder list the packages required to run the notebooks in this project.

 ## Deployment

 This folder includes a notebook and scripts for the deployment of a ML model or pipeline using a variety of approaches: